diBernardoGroup/Network-model-of-the-COVID-19/README.md

 'show_data.m'/'show_data_montecarlo.m':
 They generate plots of the simulation and calculate their metrics outcome which are:

-1.  tot_c: total cases during the simulation.
+1.  tot_c: total cases during the simulation;
-2.  tot_d: total deaths during the simulation.
+2.  tot_d: total deaths during the simulation;
-3.  max_hosp: national peak value of hospitalized during the simulation.
+3.  max_hosp: national peak value of hospitalized during the simulation;
-4.  maxNHSSat: maximum consecutive days over ICU capacity of hospitalized in the nation.
+4.  maxNHSSat: maximum consecutive days over ICU capacity of hospitalized in the nation;
-5.  sum_reg_ov: number of regions that exceeded their ICU capacity.
+5.  sum_reg_ov: number of regions that exceeded their ICU capacity;
 6.  final_costs: economic costs due to lockdown days.

 If a Monte-Carlo simulation is run the average and standard deviation of such quantities is calculated.